Sachini-Dissanayaka/DrivenData_PumpItUp/README.md

 Then the features extraction_type, extraction_type_group, extraction_type_class, management, management_group, payment, payment_type, water_quality, quality_group, quantity, quantity_group, source, source_type, waterpoint_type, and waterpoint_type_group had been dropped.

+**Normalization**

+* The feature population had been normalized using mean normalization
+* The feature amt had been normalized using min max normalization

 **Encoding**

 * The features basin, scheme_management, Management_all, Payment_all, Quality_all, Quantity_all, Source_all, Waterpoint_all had been encoded usin One-Hot Encode technique

-* The features public_meeting, permit, and source_class had been encoded using the Ordinal Encoding technique
+* The features public_meeting and permit had been encoded using the Ordinal Encoding technique

+* The feature source_class is encoded using target encoding

 * The features funder, installer, subvillage, region, lga, ward, and Extraction_all had been encoded using the Binary Encoding technique